AdamBessa/Fasta2Structure/README.md

 The STRUCTURE software has gained popularity as a tool for population structure and genetic analysis.
 However, tailoring data to meet STRUCTURE's specific requirements can be challenging and prone to errors, particularly when managing multilocus data.
 Here, I introduce a graphical user interface (GUI) application designed to simplify the process of converting multiple sequence alignments into a single, cohesive file that is compatible with the STRUCTURE software.
 The application has been developed using Tkinter for the GUI and Biopython for handling FASTA files.
 It processes the files, identifies variable sites, and converts the sequences into a binary format.
 Subsequently, the sequences are concatenated and displayed within the graphical interface's text area, enabling users to review and verify the results.
 Furthermore, the program saves the concatenated results in a file, thereby providing a ready-to-use input for the STRUCTURE software.
 This application presents an efficient and reliable solution for transforming multiple aligned FASTA files into a concatenated binary format file, which is compatible with the STRUCTURE software.
 With its user-friendly graphical interface and error-reduction strategy, this tool proves to be invaluable for researchers engaged in population structure and genetic analysis.
 This program is designed to convert FASTA files into a binary representation that is then used to identify variable sites.
 This binary representation is then saved in a structure (.str) file.
 Variable sites are defined as positions in the sequence where the nucleotides differ among the sequences in the alignment.
 These sites are identified and flagged, and the resulting data is saved in a specific format that can be used for further analysis.
 The program allows users to select multiple FASTA files at once and performs the conversion of all selected files in the background.
 During the conversion, progress is indicated via a progress bar and a text label.

+Dependencies and Version
+This program depends on the following Python libraries, which need to be installed in order for the program to run properly:

+Python: The recommended version for this program is Python 3.7 or higher.
+Tkinter: This is a standard library for Python 3 and hence its version will be tied to the installed Python version.
+It should be compatible with Python 3.7 or higher.

+Biopython: The recommended version for this program is Biopython 1.78 or higher.

+Logging: This too is a standard library for Python 3 and hence its version will be tied to the installed Python version.
+It should be compatible with Python 3.7 or higher.

+OS: This too is a standard library for Python 3 and hence its version will be tied to the installed Python version.
+It should be compatible with Python 3.7 or higher.

+Threading: This too is a standard library for Python 3 and hence its version will be tied to the installed Python version.
+It should be compatible with Python 3.7 or higher.

+Traceback: This too is a standard library for Python 3 and hence its version will be tied to the installed Python version.
+It should be compatible with Python 3.7 or higher.

+You can check the versions of these libraries installed on your system using the pip show <library_name> command.
+For instance, to check the version of Biopython, you can use the command pip show biopython.

+Please note that for Windows users, all these dependencies are already included in the executable file and do not need to be installed separately.

 Dependencies Installation

 Linux